-Functions and anatomy of the quadratus femoris muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the quadratus femoris muscle shown with 3D model animation.

 You’re taking a relaxing stroll along the beach, taking in the sea air, listening to the crashing waves before you, enjoying the warm summer sun in your face.
 Along the way, you take a second to look back at the footprints you've left behind.
 To your surprise, instead of your footprints pointing ahead as you would expect, you notice yours are actually pointing outwards, away from one another.
 This is known as out-toeing, which could also unfortunately be described as being duck-footed since it is similar to how our fine-feathered friend walks.

 Being the ever curious anatomy student that you are, you are probably wondering what muscles might be at play here that cause your feet to point outwards like that.
 Well, I'm so glad you asked.
 In today's tutorial, we'll be investigating one muscle which can influence such a walking pattern as we explore the functions of the quadratus femoris muscle.

 In order to better understand the actions that this muscle is capable of, let's first introduce the basic anatomy of the quadratus femoris.

 The quadratus femoris actually belongs to a group of muscles known as the lateral or external rotators of the thigh along with five other muscles.
 The name of this muscle group gives you a hint of their main action, but before we get ahead of ourselves, let's look at where this relatively small muscle attaches.

 The quadratus femoris muscle has its origin here, at the ischial tuberosity.
 It then extends transversely towards its insertion at the intertrochanteric crest of the femur.
 These attachment sites span across the acetabulofemoral joint, more commonly known to us as the hip joint, so it should be rather intuitive that this muscle will only act on this joint, and we’ll see how in just a minute.